First Campaign Day since Lockdown - 6th. November 2021

-How fantastic is it to see The Grove at Kings Nympton, one of our previous winners of Pub of the Year, still in contention and only narrowly comming 2nd in both Pub of the Year and Cider Pub of the Year out of over 300 pubs in our area.
+How fantastic is it to see The Grove at Kings Nympton, one of our previous winners of Pub of the Year, still in contention and only narrowly coming 2nd in both Pub of the Year and Cider Pub of the Year, out of over 300 pubs in our area.
 Well done to Rob, Deborah and the rest of the team!

 On behalf of North Devon Branch, we'd like to say a big thank you to Marc Whiteside and family for making us so welcome on 13th July at their beautiful home and brewery near the village of North Tawton.

 Housed in an immaculately restored 17th century thatched barn, there could hardly be a more atmospheric location for a brewer to work and craft fine ales than Taw Valley Brewery.